issyedwards/datasciencecoursera/Resources_assessmenttool.md

 * **Can I modify my answer once I have submitted it?**

 Once you have submitted your assessment, you cannot return to your answers to edit them.
-When working on an answer, clicking on **SAVE ANSWER** will save your progress but the question will not be marked as complete and you can return to your work at a later date.
-By selecting **MARK COMPLETE**, your question will be marked as complete on the assessment homepage, but you can still return to your answer if you have not submitted your full assessment.
-If you are unsure whether your answer is complete, click on **SAVE ANSWER** rather than **MARK COMPLETE**.
+When working on an answer, clicking on **Save Answer** will save your progress but the question will not be marked as complete and you can return to your work at a later date.
+By selecting **Mark complete**, your question will be marked as complete on the assessment homepage, but you can still return to your answer if you have not submitted your full assessment.
+If you are unsure whether your answer is complete, click on **Save answer** rather than **Mark complete**.

 * **When can I use an interview as a source of evidence?**